Energy management

 Technologies we employ to minimise energy consumption in our buildings include:

-• Building Energy Management Systems to optimise efficiency and provide virtual metering.
+• Building Energy Management Systems for virtual metering and optimisation.

 • Thermostatic office temperature controls.

-• Upgraded chillers for comms rooms and set point controls.
+• Upgraded chillers for communications rooms and set point controls.

-• LED lighting installations, digital lighting controls and zonal passive infrared (PIR) sensors.
+• LED lighting, digital controls and zonal passive infrared (PIR) sensors.

 • Upgrades to fan coil unit (FCU) and air handling unit (AHU) systems.